oshvartz/ContextualAgentRulesHubDotnet/memory-bank/systemPatterns.md

     - `RuleInitializationService` implements `IHostedService`.
     - It's registered in the DI container in `Program.cs` via `AddHostedService<RuleInitializationService>()`.
     - On application start, the `StartAsync` method of `RuleInitializationService` is called.
-    - Inside `StartAsync`, it uses the injected `IRuleLoaderOrchestrator` to load all rules and then uses the injected `IRuleRepository` to store them.
+    - Inside `StartAsync`, it uses the injected `IRuleLoaderOrchestrator` to load all rules and then uses the injected `IRuleMetadataIndexRepository` to store them.
 - **Benefits**:
     - Ensures that rules are loaded and the repository is populated as soon as the application is ready.
     - Decouples the initialization logic from `Program.cs`'s `Main` method, leading to cleaner startup code.